koomedenis40/Messaging-App/README.md

 # Messaging-App
-This is a messaging app
+This is a hospital messaging app I developed while learning JavaScript.